lorikayman/RebisTheory/src/lib/rebis_theory.md

 This scenario is possible if the equipment is _anatomically adapted to fit species of Spiral Order_, with the original designs being relatively similar.
 We suggest such explanation due to explicit case of [gremlin suit](https://wiki.spiralknights.com/Gremlin_Suit): `A special suit tailored by a gremlin's touch to fit the frame of a knight`, and [Owlite robes](https://wiki.spiralknights.com/Owlite_Robe): `A costume recreation of the fine robes worn by Owlites, based on the most recent archaeological findings`.
 Such cases anounce a theme of _Spiral Order incorporating other civilizations' designs into their equipment_.

-As far as we are aware, [cobalt armors](https://wiki.spiralknights.com/Cobalt_Armor) and [padded armors](https://wiki.spiralknights.com/Padded_Armor) are the most distinct Spiral Order designs, which are thematically different from mythological themes of heavenly warriors.
+Within the existing roster of transmutable armors [cobalt armors](https://wiki.spiralknights.com/Cobalt_Armor) and [padded armors](https://wiki.spiralknights.com/Padded_Armor) are the most distinct Spiral Order designs, which are thematically different from mythological themes of heavenly warriors.
 We will keep this potential notion in mind, until we will cover both parties.

 In terms of naming conventions it is also here we are implicitly given a few terms for heavenly guardians as avengers, Valkyries, and celestial beings.